 Era Alaska believes our employees to be our most valuable asset.
 When hired, all new employees are required to attend formal job-specific training and then complete a robust on-the-job training program before working unsupervised.
 As each employee's career with us matures, they continue to receive recurrent training on job-specific tasks.

-The crews that pilot Era Alaska aircraft receive formal aircraft system specific classroom training, simulator flight procedures training, and actual aircraft flight training prior to being posted to an assignment.
+The crews that pilot Era Alaska aircraft receive formal aircraft system-specific classroom training, simulator flight procedures training, and actual aircraft flight training prior to being posted to an assignment.
 All our two pilot crews are trained in Cockpit Resource Management (CRM) and use CRM concepts during each flight.
-After posting, our flight crews are evaluated by Supervisory Check Airman during flight checks, semi-annual and annual proficiency checks and recurrent ground training classes.
+After posting, our flight crews are evaluated by a supervisory check airman during flight checks, semi-annual and annual proficiency checks, and recurrent ground training classes.

-Era Alaska has aircraft maintenance facilities in Anchorage, Fairbanks, Palmer, Nome, Bethel, and Kotzebue.
-All of Era Alaska’s aircraft maintenance is done by and/or overseen by our own Era Alaska FAA licensed Aircraft Maintenance Technicians (AMT’s) and Inspectors.
-The AMT’s regularly perform routine and non-routine maintenance while our Inspectors ensure quality control in all aspects of maintenance activities.
-Depending on the location, our maintenance facilities are staffed from 14 to 24 hours a day, 7 days a week.
-The Era Alaska Aircraft Inspection teams use CASS or CAMP programs for tracking and trend monitoring in an effort to quantify the data that is used in our preventative maintenance programs.
+Era Alaska has aircraft maintenance facilities in Anchorage, Fairbanks, Palmer, Nome, Bethel and Kotzebue.
+All of Era Alaska’s aircraft maintenance is done by and/or overseen by our own Era Alaska FAA licensed Aircraft Maintenance Technicians (AMTs) and inspectors.
+The AMTs regularly perform routine and non-routine maintenance while our Inspectors ensure quality control in all aspects of maintenance activities.
+Depending on the location, our maintenance facilities are staffed from 14 to 24 hours a day, seven days a week.
+The Era Alaska aircraft inspection teams use CASS or CAMP programs for tracking and trend monitoring in an effort to quantify the data that is used in our preventative maintenance programs.

 Vice President of Safety